locationtech/udig-platform/docs/user/en/Quickstart.rst

 This is only the first step on the road to using uDig.
 There is a lot more great material (and ability) left for your to discover in our walkthroughs.

--  `Walkthrough 1 <Walkthrough%201.html>`_ - Try out the use of PostGIS, extract data from a Web Feature Server and explore the use of Themes with our powerful Color Brewer technology.
+-  :doc:`Walkthrough 1` - Try out the use of PostGIS, extract data from a Web Feature Server and explore the use of Themes with our powerful Color Brewer technology.
--  `Walkthrough 2 <Walkthrough%202.html>`_ - Learn how to create shapefiles and use the Edit tools to manipulate feature data, covers the installation of GeoServer and editing with a Web Feature Server.
+-  :doc:`Walkthrough 2` - Learn how to create shapefiles and use the Edit tools to manipulate feature data, covers the installation of GeoServer and editing with a Web Feature Server.